frederic-perez/AmE-dictionary/data/dictionary.md

 __apathetic__ _adj_ :three::hammer:
 __ape__ _v_ :two::hammer: (aped)
 __aphorism__ _n_ :three: A terse saying embodying a general truth or astute observation, as “Art is long, life is short.”
+__apiary__ _n_ A place where bees and beehives are kept, especially a place wherebees are raised for their honey.
 __aping__
 __aplenty__
 __aplomb__ _n_ :five: Self-confidence or assurance, especially when in a demanding situation. _Diana passed the test with aplomb._ :es: aplomo